MicrosoftDocs/dynamics-365-fraud-protection/content/external-calls.md

         > [!NOTE]
         > You can't change the name of an external call after you use it in a rule.

-    - **Description** – Add a description to help your team quickly identify the external call.
+    - **Description** – Add a description to help your team quickly identify the external call
-    - **Web request** – Select the appropriate HTTP method (**GET** or **POST**), and then enter the API endpoint.

-        > [!NOTE]
-        > Only HTTPS endpoints are supported.

-    - **Authentication** – Select the method that should be used to authenticate incoming requests.
-For more information about authentication, authentication-specific fields, authorization, and Microsoft Entra tokens, see the [Understand authentication and authorization](external-calls.md#understand-authentication-and-authorization) section later in this article.

     - **Add parameter** – You can use parameters to pass data from Fraud Protection to your API endpoint.
 Depending on the HTTP method that you selected, these parameters will be sent to the endpoint either in the query string or as part of the request body.